smithfarm/ceph-auto-aws/README.rst

 ========================= ====================================================
-ami-id                    AMI ID of image from which to create the instance last-octet                value of last octet of instance IP address (10.0.0.x) replace-from-environment  FIXME type                      the Instance Type user-data                 file containing user-data
+ami-id                    AMI ID of image from which to create the instance last-octet                value of last octet of instance IP address (10.0.0.x) node-no                   arbitrary number that can optionally be associated
+                          with a node
+replace-from-environment  FIXME
+type                      the Instance Type user-data                 file containing user-data